OPCS-4: History

-The first NHS procedural classification was published in 1987, by the Office of Population Censuses and Surveys (OPCS) as the Classification of Surgical Operations.
-In 1992 the 4th revision was released as the OPCS Classification of Surgical Operations and Procedures (4th revision), usually shorted to OPCS-4.2.
+The first NHS procedural classification was published in 1970 by the Office of Population Censuses and Surveys (OPCS) as the Classification of Surgical Operations, the second revision came in 1971.
+A completely re-written classification was produced and released in 1977, referred to as OPCS3.
+In 1989 the 4th revision was released as the OPCS Classification of Surgical Operations and Procedures (4th revision), with a second revision coming a year later usually shorted to OPCS-4.2.
 Responsibility for the classifications used in the NHS, including OPCS-4, passed to the NHS Information Authority (NHS IA) when it formed in 1999.

 By 2003, the NHS IA had realised OPCS-4.2 no longer accurately reflected many of the procedures being performed in the UK healthcare system.
 As a medium term measure, a project to replace OPCS-4 with a more robust method of procedure coding was proposed and partially developed.
 Rather than using a sequence of codes to capture activity, the new classification would have used a single alphanumeric code up to 15 characters long.
 When the NHS IA was superseded by NHS Connecting for Health (NHS CFH) in 2005, the project was placed on indefinite hold, and a program of annual revisions to OPCS-4 was implemented.
 Much of the development work for the suspended project was reused to produce the initial expansion and enhancement of OPCS-4.2 to OPCS-4.3.
 However, OPCS-4.2 remained the mandated method of procedural classification in the NHS setting until March 2006.

 Since the implementation of OPCS-4.3 in April 2006 there have been six further editions of OPCS-4 released.
 Each becoming the mandated classification on 1 April in the year of publication.